RzshkR/CODTECH.Task2/README.md

    ## How I did it

 i.
 Initial Setup and Familiarization:

   -Familiarized myself with SEMrush's functionalities and tools relevant to SEO management.

   -Set up SEMrush account and integrated it with the company's digital properties for data synchronization.

 ii.
 SEO Audits and Site Analysis:

   -Conducted thorough SEO audits using SEMrush to assess the current status of website performance.

   -Identified technical SEO issues such as crawl errors, duplicate content, and site speed issues.

   -Utilized SEMrush's site audit tool to generate detailed reports and prioritize optimization tasks.

 iii.
 Keyword Research and Analysis:

   -Researched and analyzed relevant keywords using SEMrush's keyword research tool.

   -Tracked keyword rankings and monitored fluctuations to identify opportunities and threats.

   -Implemented keyword strategies based on search volume, competition level, and relevance to business goals.

 iv.
 Competitor Analysis and Strategy Development:

   -Analyzed competitors' SEO strategies and performance metrics using SEMrush's competitive analysis tools.

   -Derived insights to develop competitive SEO strategies aimed at improving search engine visibility.

   -Implemented on-page and off-page optimization tactics to enhance website authority and rankings.

 v.
 Performance Tracking and Optimization:

   -Tracked and reported on key SEO performance metrics such as organic traffic, keyword rankings, and backlink profile.

   -Utilized SEMrush's analytics tools to measure the effectiveness of implemented strategies.

   -Made data-driven optimizations to improve SEO performance over time.

-Here are some screenshots of my task:-
+**Here are some screenshots of my task**:-

 ![Screenshot (217)](https://github.com/user-attachments/assets/443a59e3-25d7-4f77-9a9e-fe9153882126)
 ![Screenshot (218)](https://github.com/user-attachments/assets/7b3e0a2c-a63b-4bcb-9bba-dfee026a82a6)